9 Tips For Giving Designers Better Feedback

 9. ASK FOR THE DESIGNER'S OPINION

-So if you value my opinion and trust me as an expert, then ask.
-I may not get the chance to tell you otherwise.
+If you value my opinion and trust me as an expert, then you need to ask.
+I may not get the chance to tell you otherwise. 🙂

-Whatever your reservation is, maybe you should ask for my opinion?
+Whatever your reservation is, maybe you should ask for my opinion if I haven’t already given it to you at this point.

-Now I get to share my expert opinion and help you make the best choice for you.
+Now I get to share my expert opinion and help you make an informed decision which may or may not include some changes to the design.